|About this course:|

 |No residential school|

-Pure mathematics is one of the oldest creative human activities and this course introduces its main topics.
+Pure mathematics is one of the oldest creative human activities and this module introduces its main topics.
 Group Theory explores sets of mathematical objects that can be combined – such as numbers, which can be added or multiplied, or rotations and reflections of a shape, which can be performed in succession.
 Linear Algebra explores 2- and 3-dimensional space and systems of linear equations, and develops themes arising from the links between these topics.
 Analysis, the foundation of calculus, covers operations such as differentiation and integration, arising from infinite limiting processes.
-To study this course you should have a sound knowledge of relevant mathematics as provided by the appropriate Level 1 study.
+To study this module you should have a sound knowledge of relevant mathematics as provided by the appropriate Level 1 study.

 Modules at Level 2 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

 Pure mathematics can be studied for its own sake, because of its intrinsic elegance and powerful ideas, but it also provides many of the principles that underlie applications of mathematics.

 This module is suitable whether you want a basic understanding of mathematics without taking the subject further, or to prepare for higher-level modules in pure mathematics, or if you teach mathematics (it includes a good deal of background to the A-level mathematics syllabuses, for example).